Anna Pavlova: Death

-While travelling from Paris to The Hague, Pavlova became very ill and more ill upon arrival.
+While traveling from Paris to The Hague, Pavlova became ill, and her condition worsened after her arrival.
 She sent to Paris for her personal physician, Zalewski, to attend her.
 She died of pleurisy in the bedroom next to the Japanese Salon of the Hotel Des Indes in The Hague twenty days short of her 50th birthday.

 Victor Dandré wrote that Pavlova died a half hour past midnight on Friday, 23 January 1931, with her maid Marguerite Létienne, Zalevsky and himself at her bedside.
 Her last words were, "Get my 'Swan' costume ready."
 Dandré and Létienne dressed her body in her favourite beige lace dress and placed her in a coffin with a sprig of lilac.
 At 7 am, a Russian Orthodox priest arrived to say prayers over her body.
 At 7:30 am, her coffin was taken to the mortuary chapel attaching the Catholic hospital in The Hague.